-Description Performs a read operation from an AP register of the currently selected access port.
+Description Performs a read operation from an AP register of the currently selected access port. ------------- --

-readDPReg
+\\\readDPReg

-Syntax readDPReg(register)
+Syntax readDPReg(. register)

-register An 8-bit DP register offset.
+Parameters register An 8-bit DP register offset.

+Return value Result Value

+Successful true

+Unsuccessful false

-Table 39: readDPReg return values
+Table 38:readDPF Reg return values

+For use with The C-SPY I-jet driver

+The C-SPY J-Link/J-Trace driver

+The C-SPY TI S tellaris driver

 Description Performs a read operation from a DP register.

 readFile

-Syntax readFile(fileHandle, valuePtr)
+Syntax readFile(f ileHandle, valuePtr)

+Parameters fileHandle

+A macro variable used as filehandle by theopenFile macro.

 valuePtr

+valuePtr r to a variable.

-A pointer to a variable.
+Return value valuePtr r to a variable.

-Result Value
+Return value valuePtr A pointe Result r to a variable.
+Value

-Successful 0

-Unsuccessful Non-zero error number

-Table 40: readFile return values
+Return value valuePtr A pointe

+For use with

+All C-SPY drivers.

-Reads a sequence of hexadecimal digits from the given file and converts them to an unsigned long which is assigned to the value parameter, which should be a pointer to a macro variable.
+Description Reads a sequence of hexadecimal digits from the given file and converts them to an unsigned long which is assigned to the value parameter, which should be a pointer to a macro variable.
 Only printable characters representing hexadecimal digits and white-space characters are accepted, no other characters are allowed.

-'''

-var number;

-if (readFile(myFileHandle, &number) == 0)

-{

-// Do something with number

-}

-'''

-In this example, if the file pointed to by myFileHandle contains the ASCII characters 1234 abod 90ef, consecutive reads will assign the values 0x1234 0xabod 0x90ef to the variable number.
+Example var number; if (readFile(myFileHandle, &amp;number) == 0) { // Do something with number } In this example, if the file pointed to by myFileHandle contains the ASCII characters 1234 abcd 90ef, consecutive reads will assign the values 0x1234 0xabcd 0x90ef to the variable number.

-readFileByte

-Syntax readFileByte(fileHandle)
+\\\readFileByte

+Syntax readFileByte( fileHandle ) Parameters fileHandle A macro variable used as filehandle by theopenFile macro.
 Return value -1 upon error or end-of-file, otherwise a value between 0 and 255.
+For use with All C-SPY drivers.
 Description Reads one byte from a file.

-Example var byte;

-'''

-while ( (byte = readFileByte(myFileHandle)) != -1 )

-{

-/ Do something with byte /
+Example var byte; while ( (byte =readFileByte(myFileHandle)) != -1 ) { / Do something with byte / }

-}

-'''

-readMemory8, readMemoryByte
+\\readMemory8, \\readMemoryByte